LennartHennigs/Button2/README.md

 - If you want to add other button types you need to define your own function that tracks the state of the button.
 - Use `setButtonStateFunction()` to assign it to your *Button2* instance
 - Make the button pin 'VIRTUAL', i.e. by calling  `button.begin(VIRTUAL_PIN);`
-- And don't forget to initalize the button as this cannot be handled by *Button2*
+- And don't forget to initialize the button as this cannot be handled by *Button2*
 - See [ESP32CapacitiveTouch.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/ESP32CapacitiveTouch/ESP32CapacitiveTouch.ino), [M5StackCore2CustomHandler.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/M5StackCore2CustomHandler/M5StackCore2CustomHandler.ino), and [CustomButtonStateHandler.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/CustomButtonStateHandler/CustomButtonStateHandler.ino) as examples.

 ## Examples